Group Management

 Add/Remove Mail Enabled Security Group Owners

-1. Login to ADManager Plus console.
+1. Log on to ADManager Plus as the admin.

 5. Choose the Microsoft 365 tenant and enter the group names in the search bar.
 You can also click Browse to upload a CSV file which contains the list of groups whose owners you wish to modify.